What is Form 8697?

 How to get a blank Form 8697?

-To get a blank Form 8697, which is issued by the IRS, simply visit our website.
-We have a pre-loaded blank version ready for you to fill out and download once completed.
+To get a blank Form 8697, simply visit our website.
+The Internal Revenue Service issues this form, and we have a blank version ready for you to fill out directly in our editor.
+Remember, our platform assists with filling and downloading but does not support filing forms.

 Where to file Form 8697?